Carolyn Goodman

 By Carolyn Goodman

-It is best to understand what a Prenuptial Agreement is in order to see that it is best to have the advice of a family lawyer to assist you.
+It is best to understand what a DC Prenuptial Agreement is in order to see that it is best to have the advice of a family law attorney to assist you.

 A Prenuptial Agreement is a contract between you and your future spouse that determines your financial rights and obligations if your marriage ends as a result of divorce or death.
 It is also a useful tool for creating a financial plan to use during your marriage.